vanle2000/Analysis-marathon-result-and-predict-performance-of-runners/README.md

-## Predicting Boston Marathon Finishing Times
+## Marathon Data Analysis and Predicting Marathon Finish Times Project

-### Project Overview
+## Overview

-Road running, as of 2015, is a $1.4 billion industry.
-Many people run for various reasons such as physical/mental health improvements and many runners enjoy the challenge of completing a race in some goal time they have set for themselves.
-In particular, elite runners make a livelihood from performing well at big races such as the Boston Marathon.

-There are many factors that go into the final result of a marathon such as training rigor and nutrition, but if we held these things constant, as a serious athlete would, could a race time be predicted based on prior year results?
+Welcome to the Marathon Data Analysis project!
+This project involves the analysis of race results from approximately 26,000 marathon runners.
+As there are many factors that go into the final result of a marathon such as training rigor and nutrition, but if we held these things constant, as a serious athlete would, could a race time be predicted based on prior year results?

-### Problem Statement

-Why would you want to predict a race time?
-Well, large companies such as Nike and Adidas spend a lot of money on the sponsorship of athletes.
-An algorithm that could predict a runner's race time could aid one of these companies in selecting the ideal athlete that would maximize the exposure of their product since the larger races are aired live and tend to focus camera time on the race's top runners.

-Often the finishers finish within seconds of each other, so predicting race times with such precision will be a challenge.
-I decided to attack this problem using 4 years (2015-2018) of Boston Marathon finishing times.
-The data is narrowed down to "legacy runners" (repeat runners) and fed into various models using linear regression and stochastic gradient descent.
+The primary goal is to utilize statistical and machine learning techniques to gain insights from the data and make predictions related to runner demographics and performance.
 Metrics of $R^2$ and $RMSE​$ (Root Mean Squared Error) are used to measure the results.

+## Objectives

+The project is structured around several key objectives:

+1. **Gender Prediction using Kernel Density Estimation (KDE):**
+   - Calculate 1-dimensional KDEs for male and female runners based on their finish times.
+   - Utilize Bayes theorem to predict the gender of runners given their finish times.
+   - Evaluate the accuracy of these gender predictions.

+2. **Age and Finish Time Prediction using 2-D KDEs:**
+   - Create 2-dimensional KDEs using finish times and ages of runners.
+   - Apply the same Bayesian approach to predict gender and assess prediction accuracy.

+3. **Gender Prediction using k-Nearest Neighbors (k-NN):**
+   - Implement k-NN classification with input data of finish times and ages.
+   - Compare the accuracy of gender predictions with KDE-based predictions.

+4. **Finish Time Prediction using Linear Regression:**
+   - Employ linear regression to predict finish times based solely on 5K times.
+   - Evaluate the accuracy of finish time predictions.

+5. **Multi-Feature Finish Time Prediction:**
+   - Extend the linear regression model to include age and gender as additional features.
+   - Evaluate whether this improves finish time predictions compared to the 5K time-based model.

+6. **Exploratory Analysis and Insights:**
+   - Perform exploratory data analysis to uncover trends and patterns in the marathon data.
+   - Identify relevant factors influencing marathon performance and demographics for future work.

+## Tools and Libraries

+- Python for data preprocessing, visualization, and analysis.
+- SciPy library for Kernel Density Estimation.
+- Scikit-learn library for k-Nearest Neighbors and Linear Regression.

 ### Data Preprocessing

-Initially there were 4 data sets, one for each year of 2015-2018, with approximately 25k runners per year or 100k runners in total.
-The following features were given in each set:
+With 26K runners, the following features were given in each set:

 *  *Bib* - race number determined by the qualifying race time
 * *Name* - the name of each runner